Brad Pyatt featured as one of the most successful athletes turned entrepreneurs and has built multiple award winning brands

-After dedicating over a decade to optimal performance, Brady has published what many athletes consider as an athletes bible to staying healthy.
-It features an incredibly strict diet, but his knack for business does not stop there.
+After dedicating over a decade to optimal performance, Brady has officially published what many athletes consider as an athlete’s bible to staying healthy.
+It features an incredibly strict diet, but his knack for business doesn’t stop there.

 Tom Brady also sells a variety of gear on his website TB12.
 It includes resistance bands and even features mental training software for people to take advantage of.

-While it is too early to tell how this business will become over the next couple of decades, it seems like Tom Brady is prepared to put his reputation on the line when it comes to staying healthy.
+While it’s too early to tell how profitable this business will become over the next couple of decades, it seems like Tom Brady is prepared to put his reputation on the line when it comes to staying healthy.

 If Tom Brady adds another couple of rings to his resume, his business may become a staple in the sports world.

 David Beckham has been a global icon for what seems like an eternity.
 The gentleman is a fashion image, and he’s married to icon in Victoria Beckham.

 Even though he retired from sports long ago, David has built a net worth valued well above four hundred million dollars.
 He’s successfully embarked on an astounding number of business ventures.
 David Beckham is an ambassador for L’Oreal, and he has own line of signature fragrances.
 He licensed his name to Trinity International for a clothing line, and he often teams up with H&M to launch a line of clothing.
 He’s even dabbled in the alcohol business by aiding in the launch of Haig Club.

 This group of entrepreneurs is just the tip of the iceberg when it comes to athletes that have successfully transitioned into business.
 It’s clear that being an icon is beneficial when acquiring assets, but taking advantage of opportunities is a common trait among athletes.